keith-flynn/machines-received/README.md

 **The Jupyter Notebook is arranged in a very procedural presentation, and dataframes are printed liberally to demonstrate the changes which are occurring.**

-These parts are displayed neatly in the Jupyter Notebook, and the raw code is provided if the user prefers execution from the REPL.
+The presentation is displayed neatly in the Jupyter Notebook.
+The raw code has been refactored and modularized if the user prefers execution from the REPL.

 ---